serenayj/PyrEval/README.md

    - Colored prints to show error or completion of a process like stanford coreNLP step or preprocessing step, etc.
    - Thorough cleaning of generated output files.
 Now, with the command, 'c' on the interpreter of PyrEval, all output files like log folder, pyramids directory, etc. would now be deleted (except the model and peer directory).
    - We now graciously exit out of the interpreter by typing the command, 'q'.
+   - **NEW**: Now, we use CoreNLP efficiently when running PyrEval with Flask.
+Specifically, now the annotators in the pipeline are not loaded every time a query is made to the Flask server.
+This is avoided by running coreNLP in a server-client fashion, where only the first time are the annotators loaded.
+The time is reduced from ~27sec (for CoreNLP step) to ~3.3sec!
+To incorporate this change in the Flask application, please check: https://github.com/wasih7/PyrEval-Flask
 8. If you notice any bugs or issues with the Python3 use, please raise an issue under this branch ("new_impl") as its still under development phase.

 ## Notes